ghostintranslation/motherboard6/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 # About me
-You can find me on Bandcamp and Instagram:
+You can find me on Bandcamp, Instagram and Youtube, as well as my own website:

 https://ghostintranslation.bandcamp.com/